 HIST 340V.
 Crossroads of Empire.
 1 Unit.

+This course focuses on Stetson's Human Diversity Value.
 A century ago the region from the Baltic to the Black Sea, between Germany and Russia, was home to many different religions, language groups, and ethnicities, but the social engineering projects of the 20th century, particularly the Holocaust, destroyed not only this diversity, but also the memory of it.
 Throughout the course we will strive to study the multi-ethnic past of the East European borderlands, and its contested narratives.
 Historical scholarship, material objects, cultural products and institutions, and language itself will focus our attention as we examine how museums, literature, tourist brochures, filmmakers and scholars (mis)represent diversity.
 Junior Seminar.

 HIST 341B.
 Money and the Muse in Russia: Methodologies of Cultural History.
 1 Unit.

 An introduction to cultural history, the study of how people understand the world around them.
 Why do we ascribe value to certain objects, ideas, or practices?
 Discussions will center on the arts in Russia and the Soviet Union, where the arts are considered "important."
 Our seminar will explore the various political, social and economic structures supporting that belief.